 I also work with depression and mood disorders, anxiety disorders, relationships, pre-marital counseling, divorce and blended family matters, parenting skills, behavioral concerns, attachment, child loss, post-adoption adjustment and bonding, and life transitions.
 I have experience working with children in the foster care system as well as post-adoption placements.
 Clients have included individuals, couples, groups and families in a variety of settings including school, office, home, inpatient hospital and in the community.

-Graduating with my Master's Degree in Counseling in 1994, I have over 26 years of experience and training in cognitive-behavioral interventions, group therapy, grief work and more.
+Graduating with my Master's Degree in Counseling in 1994, I have over 29 years of experience and training in cognitive-behavioral interventions, group therapy, grief work and more.
 I've worked in agency, school, hospital and private practice settings.
-I received 3 years of post-graduate education for ecosystemic structural family therapy from Philadlephia Child Guidance (now known as the Philadelphia Child and Family Training Center) and am a "second generation Minuchin counselor."
+I received 3 years of post-graduate education in ecosystemic structural family therapy from Philadlephia Child Guidance (now known as the Philadelphia Child and Family Training Center) and am a "second generation Minuchin counselor."
 Additionally, I obtained post-grauate training in Complicated Grief Therapy at Columbia University's Center for Complicated Grief in New York City.
 I am a Distance Credentialed Counselor and able to provide telemental health services to individuals who reside in the state of Washington and provisionally with some other states.

 I am availble for presentations on topics related to relationships, parenting, mental health topics, grief and loss.
 Most recently, I have been a repeat presenter at Camp Widow - San Diego as well as the Seabeck Grief Retreat sponsored by King County Widowed Information and Consultation Services and The Compassionate Friends.
 In the past, I offered a free grief workshop series for seniors entitled "Good Grief."